 Your New Mexico nonprofit corporation may need special licenses or permits.
 Because licensing requirements vary by location and industry, there’s no central licensing authority.
 You’ll need to check with city, county, state, and federal agencies to determine what licenses and permits you need.
 Some nonprofits raise money by running games of chance.
 If you plan to do this, you’ll need to seek approval from the New Mexico Gaming Control Board.

 It’s your responsibility to make sure you have all the required licenses and permits.
-ZenBusiness’s partners can help you determine what business licenses and permits your business needs to operate.
+ZenBusiness’s partners can help you determine what business licenses and permits report your business needs to operate.

 To get tax-exempt status you need to apply for 501(c)(3) status with the IRS.
 Once you’ve done that the state of New Mexico will grant you tax-exempt status.